 (b) colony split, new queen is established in upper unit above inner cover and lower unit supered to facilitate expansion;

-(c) two-queen unit further supered and dynamically operated during the honey flow;
+(c) two-queen unit is further supered and dynamically operated during the honey flow;

-(d) brood and super chambers rearranged towards end of the honey flow
+(d) brood and super chambers are rearranged towards end of the honey flow; and

-(e) colony consolidated to strong overwintering unit with all excluders removed.
+(e) colony is consolidated to a strong overwintering unit with all excluders removed.